aldouscodeai/chatpal-mvp/README.md

 # Chatpal MVP

-A simple Python-based booking assistant prototype.
+A Python/LLM based booking assistant prototype.

 ## What it does
 - Detects booking intent